 It’s time you show them what your beater is made of.
 (It’s more than rust and good luck.)

-We found seven ways you can earn money from your car — even if the bumper doesn’t match, and you can’t open the passenger-side door when it rains.
+We found some ways you can earn money from your car — even if the bumper doesn’t match, and you can’t open the passenger-side door when it rains.

 1. Earn Rewards Every Time You Drive